uafgeotools/cube_conversion/README.md

 the corner period of the sensor.
 In `cube_convert.py` we allow for "B", "H", or "C", which covers a range of sample rates from 10 to 1000 Hz, all for corner periods of 10 s or greater.
-While this covers most infrasound sensors, please confirm that your sampling rate and sensor corner period fit into the above framework.
+While this covers most infrasound sensors, please confirm that your digitizer sample rate and sensor corner period fit into the above framework.

 Authors
 -------